 Buckle up and get ready for some explosive action as we check out the best Grand Theft Auto games of all time!

-As Grand Theft Auto V celebrates its 10th anniversary, we’ve decided to revisit the entire series, from DMA Design’s 2D crime caper to Rockstar Games sprawling and enduring Los Santos epic.
+With Grand Theft Auto V celebrating its 10th anniversary last year and the hotly anticipated Grand Theft Auto VI now officially unveiled to the world, we’ve decided to revisit the entire series, from DMA Design’s 2D crime caper to Rockstar Games’ sprawling and enduring Los Santos set epic.

 But which are the best Grand Theft Auto games currently out?
-Which titles are the ones to replay in 2023, and which one topped our list?
+Which titles are the ones to replay in 2024 while we patiently await the release of GTAVI?
+Take a peek below to see how the previous GTA games stack up.

 1. Grand Theft Auto V (2013)